alitarraf/lebdata/index.md

 <img src="/img/logo.png" title="LebData logo" alt="LebData logo" />

-**LebData** is an international not-for-profit **community** gathering activists concerned about public welfare, transparency and governance in Lebanon to create a database curated by the public for the public.
-LebData will collect and analyze public data about Lebanon not limited to Economics, Environment,Energy, Trade, and Population.
+**LebData** is a non-profit **community** gathering activists interested in public welfare, transparency and governance in Lebanon to create a database curated by the public for the public.
+LebData will collect and analyze public data about Lebanon including but not limited to Economics, Environment,Energy, Trade, and Population.

 > You can't improve what you don't measure.  - **Dr James Harrington**